pism/pism/doc/sphinx/climate_forcing/testing.rst

 #.
 Lows of the surface mass balance rate :var:`climatic_mass_balance` correspond to
    positive degree-days in the given period, because of highs of the air temperature.
    Recall the air temperature graph does not show random daily variations.
-Even though it has the maximum of about `266` Kelvin, the parameterized instantaneous air temperature can be above freezing.
+Even though it has the maximum of about `266` kelvin, the parameterized instantaneous air temperature can be above freezing.
 A positive value for positive degree-days is expected :cite:`CalovGreve05`.